Skip to main content

 npm run dev

-If these work, your Dev Container is ready.
+If your project’s commands work inside the environment, your Dev Container is ready.
 Agents will be able to run the same commands reliably.

 Next steps